-Below is an example of the available LEDs on the UC-8220 Series.
-The returned NAME "L1" refers to the yellow LED for cellular signal, labeled "L1" on the device.
-For LEDs with multiple colors such as USR (yellow and green), 2 LED names will appear (USR_Yellow and USR_Green).
+Below is an example of the available LEDs on the UC-3400A Series.
+The LABEL L1 ~L3:green:signal refers to the 3 green LED for cellular signal.
+The W1~W3:green:signal refers to the 3 green LED for Wi-Fi signal.

+For LEDs with multiple colors such as USR (yellow and green), 2 LED names will appear (USR\Yellow and USR\Green).
 For this type of LEDs, you must set the state of a color to "off" before setting another color to "on" or "blinking".